filecoin-project/website-security.filecoin.io/content/bug-bounty.md

 - Play by the rules.
 This includes following this policy as well as any other relevant agreements

-- Use only Official Channels (emailing security@filecoin.org or Keybase chat) to discuss vulnerability information with us
+- Use only official channels (email security@filecoin.org or Keybase chat) to discuss vulnerability information with us

-- Handle the confidentiality of details of any discovered vulnerabilities according to our [Disclosure Policy](../security/disclosure-policy)
+- Handle the confidentiality of details of any discovered vulnerabilities according to our [Disclosure Policy](../responsible-disclosure)

 #### Scope